 This is my hair before a long-overdue haircut.

-And this is what it looks like now.
+And this is what it looked like a few months back.

-My hair is now a colorful mix of all kinds of colors, but gray is definitely dominant.
+My hair became a colorful mix of all kinds of colors, but gray is definitely dominant.
 I haven’t added any extra color; the blonder color is just the remainder of the dye from before.

 I’m going to see how I like it and if not, I may go back to coloring it.
 For now, I’m happy to let my hair go grey!